-That question is not a self-help cliché.
+That question is not just a self-help cliche from top leadership keynote speakers.
 It goes to the very heart of the question of happiness and fulfillment–as a leader in the workplace and with your personal life.
 If you’re smart, asking that question may be an attitude check you administer to yourself occasionally, and if so, you are doing the right thing—being a mindful steward of a healthy outlook on life.
 Your colleagues and clients surely appreciate your (I hope) lack of pessimism and joyful, forward-facing outlook on life.

 But what if your life falls short of sheer joy sometimes (or all the time)?
 What if you don’t feel completely fulfilled?
 What if things are not blissful and uncomplicated for you?
 What if you’re more burned out than contented; what if you have personal issues that are making you struggle to see the bright side; what if everything does not seem like it’s going to be all right?

 Now, it’s not as if you need me to waste your time with platitudes, but the real answer to the glass-half-full question came to me when I spotted—of all things—an Internet meme: “Those who ask whether the glass is half full or half empty forget one important thing: The glass is refillable.”

 Think about that.
 How simple; how perfect.
 Whether your own glass is filled to the brim with profits and good will or whether you’re down to the dregs on energy, job satisfaction, and cash flow, know this: you can still refill your glass.